10 TIPS FOR TAKING GREAT FAMILY PHOTOGRAPHS

 THIS SCHOOL SUMMER HOLIDAY

 School’s out for summer!
-Over the next six weeks parents everywhere will be reaching for their cameras to snap family photographs of their amazing summer holiday adventures.
+Over the next two months, parents everywhere will be reaching for their cameras to snap family photographs of their amazing summer holiday adventures.
 Whether you’re braving the Covid traffic light system and jetting off to a far-flung destination, making the most of the gorgeous British beaches or enjoying a ‘stay-cation’, I’m sure you’ll want to take some holiday snaps along the way?

 I’ve been photographing families professionally for 7 years and documenting my own children for nearly 14… Here are some of things I’ve learned along the way to make capturing family photographs over the summer holidays fun, effective and much easier!